Security Best Practices

 /downloaderdirectory.
 You can also use the same whitelisting methods.

-Do not save FTP passwords in FTP programs, because they are often harvested by malware and used to infect servers.
+- Do not save FTP passwords in FTP programs, because they are often harvested by malware and used to infect servers.
+We recommend using SFTP over FTP for file transfers.

 Your effort to protect your Magento installation starts with the initial setup, and continues with the security-related configuration settings, password management, and ongoing maintenance.